310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 I’ve ridden motorbikes before during stunt work, and I’m pretty interested—

-Wait, hold on— PV with motorbikes? *And* hero stuff in it?
+Wait, hold on— A promotional video with motorbikes? *And* hero elements in it?
 I think there’s someone else more suitable for this than me!

 I saw him just a second ago inside the school grounds, so he should still be around.
 Follow me, Anzu!
 {% endbubble %}